Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

 As you can see, you should specify all the environment variables used in the configuration file in the `env` section of the step.
 To get access to the `GitHub Secrets` in the `GitHub Actions`, you can use the following notation `${{ secrets.YOUR_SECRET_NAME }}`, where the `YOUR_SECRET_NAME` is a name of the secret configured in your GitHub Repository.

 Then you should specify the command used to replace the environment variables in the file.
-You can use the command from the example that does not require any additional packages installed for macOS and Linux platforms but can be less readable, or use the `envsubst` command from the `gettext` command-line tool to make it more human-readable.
+You can use the command from the example that does not require any additional packages installed for macOS and Linux platforms but can be less readable or use the `envsubst` command from the `gettext` command-line tool to make it more human-readable.
 The example of using the `envsubst` provided below:

 `envsubst < awesome_config.yml > integration.yml`